Everything UK Virtual Assistants need to know about tax and National Insurance

 As you can see, UK tax laws are a complete ballache, and things like personal allowances and NI rates usually change each financial year.

-I’m afraid you do need to make sure you stay on top of this stuff because HMRC are serious folk and they do not take ignorance as an excuse.
+You need to make sure you stay on top of this stuff because HMRC are serious folk and they do not take ignorance as an excuse.

 Always check with HMRC if you’re unsure about anything or pay an Accountant to ensure compliance.